iDA, an awards scheme for disabled and deaf artists based in Northern Ireland

 ADAI, the unique cross border scheme which benefited dozens of disabled and deaf artists, came to an end after An Chomhairle Ealaion, the Arts Council of Ireland, announced, earlier this year, that it was withdrawing its support.

-However, the ADF has now reached an agreement with the Arts Council of Northern Ireland and in June will be opening a 2014-15 scheme called iDA, which will be similar to the Arts & Disability Awards Ireland scheme.
+However, the ADF has now reached an agreement with the Arts Council of Northern Ireland and will soon be opening a 2014-15 scheme called iDA, which will be similar to the Arts & Disability Awards Ireland scheme.
 This will be for disabled/deaf artists based in Northern Ireland.
 News will be released shortly.
 (Last updated 9 September 2014).

 Here you can access a slowly evolving gallery of artists who have been connected with the ADF over the years, in one way or another.

 The ADF is in the process of setting up an agency to promote and represent disabled and deaf artists.
 If you are interested in employing or buying work from any of the artists you see on these pages we’d be happy to help you.
 Disabled and deaf artists from elsewhere looking for opportunities to present their work in Northern Ireland are also welcome to get in touch and we’ll look at programming opportunities.